MichalSoltysikSOC/SOC-Lab-Tools/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Written in PowerShell (TLSKeyLogConfigurator), and in C# (WindowsDefenderDisabler and WindowsDefenderEnabler), based on the .NET Framework 4.x.
+Written in PowerShell (TLSKeyLogConfigurator, executed within the .NET-based Windows PowerShell runtime) and in C# (WindowsDefenderDisabler and WindowsDefenderEnabler, compiled against the .NET Framework 4.x).

 All tools are compiled into .exe executable files with an MZ file header.